 Pages

-The Woman in Cabin 10 stars Keira Knightley as Lo Blacklock, a journalist at The Guardian who boards a fundraising yacht trip through the Norwegian fjords and spends the rest of the film trying to convince people that something terrible happened in the cabin next door.
+The film stars Keira Knightley as Lo Blacklock, a journalist who boards a luxury yacht for a trip through the Norwegian fjords and quickly becomes convinced something terrible happened in the cabin next door.
 Guy Pearce plays Richard Ballmer, Hannah Waddingham plays Heidi, and the supporting cast rounds out the collection of rich, mildly suspicious yacht guests who all seem to know exactly why Lo should calm down.

 The movie makes two significant changes from the book right out of the gate, and they pull the story in opposite directions.
 Lo is no longer a travel writer.
 She's an investigative journalist at a major newspaper, still raw from watching a witness get drowned in front of her on another story.
 It's a better setup for the character.
 It gives her a reason to keep pushing when any reasonable person would have taken the "nobody here but us guests" answer and gone back to bed.
 The second change is that she doesn't have a boyfriend waiting at home, a mother texting her, a boss trying to reach her.
 She has Ben, her ex, who is also on the yacht, who cares about her, and who absolutely cannot stop accidentally telling people things she asked him not to tell anyone.
 When Lo disappears below deck and the rest of the guests start filing off in Norway, the only person who even notices is Ben.
 If Ben dies, nobody is looking for her.
 No spoilers on whether Ben dies.